 When done strategically, mortgage refinancing can be a great financial tool to reduce your mortgage payment, shorten the term of your loan, help build equity quickly or combat high-interest debt.

-Ditch the high-interest debt, take control of your finances and finally get ahead again.
+Ditch the high-interest debt and take control of your finances

 High-interest debt such as credit cards and personal loans can be a headache to manage and a challenge to overcome.
 They are designed by the banks and credit card companies to keep you in debt longer.
 The interest payments can be difficult to pay every month, let alone the principal, especially if you have multiple payments to juggle.

 If you have personal debt looming over your head every month the stress, anxiety and worry can be too much to bear.
 You may feel like you’re so far down the rabbit hole that you’ll never achieve the financial freedom that you desire.
 Luckily, there is a solution.

 Why waste money paying the bank’s high-interest rates when you can add the debt to your mortgage at a much lower rate?
 If you own your home, tacking on high-interest debt to your mortgage principal can be a good way to shave down any outstanding balance while saving money and increasing cash-flow.